p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 ### Deploy

-Once the image is uploaded to Dockerhub and tagged, it can be deployed.
+Once the tagged image is uploaded to Dockerhub, it can be deployed to the Kubernetes cluster.

 The `deploy` job first downloads the `pks` and `kubectl` CLIs, makes them executable, and uses the CLIs to log into the PKS API.

-Then the `k8s-manifest.yml` file is updated _in place_ with the current/latest tag, and used to update the deployment with `kubectl apply`.
-This interpolation was done as a workaround to the issue of jobs not having access to commits made after the job starts.
-I might come back to this later.
+Then the `k8s-manifest.yml` file is updated _in place_ with the current tag, and used to update the deployment with `kubectl apply`.
+This interpolation was done as a workaround to the issue of jobs not having access to commits made after the pipeline run starts.
+I might come back to this later to find a better solution.

 `kubectl apply` with the updated configuration file triggers a rolling update.
 Notice that the pods get re-created: